 15. In Love With Spring: My Novel Online

 Unexpectedly, Mandy’s mood crashed.
-Watching him tear open and pour two packets of sugar into his tea, she thought, Why isn’t he asking me out?
+Watching him pour two packets of sugar into his tea, she thought, Why isn’t he asking me out?
 What’s the matter with him?
 Why does he keep inviting me here if he doesn’t want to start something up?
-To her shock, she heard herself say, “You know, Tim, I’ve never been friends with a guy for so long without having him ask me out.”
+To her shock, she suddenly heard herself say, “You know, Tim, I’ve never been friends with a guy for so long without having him ask me out.”

 “Yes, I would!”

 “Well because…I didn’t know how you felt about me.”

 “Tim!”
 Mandy shook her head.
 “Are you for real?
 I practically throw myself into your arms every time I see you!”

 “But…I’ve wanted to ask you out since the day I met you!”